Updated: October 13, 2022

 Your sodium consumption

 If you’re eating over the recommended amount of sodium – 2,300 milligrams per day – it might be showing up on the scale.5 Consuming excess sodium can lead to water retention which can influence your weight.
 Staying hydrated and checking nutrition labels can help.
 Opt for low-sodium or no-sodium products when possible.
-Also, pay attention to your daily average intake.
+Also, pay attention to your average daily intake.
 If you tend to add salt to your food, try tasting it before adding any extra.
 You may find it’s great as is!

 Your exercise routine

 If you stick to a regular workout schedule, you might not notice as much impact on the scale.
 However, if your sweat sessions are sporadic or vary greatly in length and intensity day-to-day, your weight will likely fluctuate based on how much you’re sweating, hydrating and of course, refueling.
 While switching up your exercise routine is a great way to stay motivated, these daily fluctuations are things to keep in mind if you notice a change in your weight overnight.

 Photo by erica steeves on Unsplash

 Ever wonder why you gain weight before your period?
 You can thank your hormones.
 Estrogen and progesterone rise and fall before your time of the month and can lead to water retention.
 So don’t worry if you gain a few pounds around that time, it’s completely normal.

 No, your doctor’s office isn’t playing cruel tricks on you: Scales read differently!
 While you shouldn’t see a dramatic shift in your weight, know that a few pounds up or down isn’t out of the norm when you weigh yourself on a new scale.
 Trying a few different methods for your weight loss tracker can help you more accurately measure your weight.